shawn-nyk/tp/docs/UserGuide.md

 - Matched internships can have `Requirements` that do not match with the profile `Skills`, since a match is found when an internship has **at least one and not all** `Requirements` that matches with the profile `Skills`.
 - Matching done is case-insensitive. e.g. `Python` will match `python`.
-- Only the full sentence will be matched. e.g. `Machine` will not match `Machine Learning`.
+- Only the full phrase will be matched. e.g. `Machine` will not match `Machine Learning`.

 Example: